jacksondunstan/NativeCollections/README.md

 There is much more functionality available.
 See [the source](JacksonDunstanNativeCollections/NativeChunkedList.cs) for more.

-To read about the making of this type, see this [article](https://jacksondunstan.com/articles/4863).
+To read about the making of this type, see this [article series](https://jacksondunstan.com/articles/4963).

 # NativeIntPtr and NativeLongPtr

-These are pointeres to a single `int` or `long`, useful for counters among other purposes.
+These are pointers to a single `int` or `long`, useful for counters among other purposes.
 Here's how to use `NativeIntPtr` (`NativeLongPtr` is identical):

 ```csharp
 // Construct with the zero value